dermotreynolds/data.io.docs/strategy/Strategy.md

 # Strategy

-Before you embark on your Cloud implementation or transformation journey you need to understand why you are on the journey, who you are on the journey with and what your vision is.
+Before you embark on your Cloud transformation journey you need to understand why you are on the journey, who you are on the journey with and what your vision is.

 The answers to these questions will inform how you execute, architect and manage your Cloud implementation.
-These answers will also help to resolve naturally occurring conflicts as the program proceeds.
+These answers will also help guide you when naturally occurring conflicts arise.

+The key steps which you need to execute in order to define your strategy are:

 1. Define and document your motivations: Meet with key stakeholders and executives to document the motivations behind cloud adoption.
 2. Document business vision: Engage motivated stakeholders and executives to document specific business outcomes.
 3. Evaluate financial considerations: Learn how to use the cloud to make your IT cost structure more flexible.
 Then, build a business case to adopt the cloud.
 4. Understand technical considerations: Discover the technical flexibility, efficiencies, and capabilities that help you build a business case to adopt the cloud.